 Bleeding gums is one of the most common dental problems worldwide.
 Millions suffer from bleeding gums, and yet it is the most neglected dental health condition.
 So, why do our gums bleed?
 Is it ok to live the bleeding gums untreated?
 What do I need to know about bleeding gums?

 ” Gums bleed due to bacterial infection.
 Our teeth are held to the jaw bone by way of the gums and a special fibre system called “The Periodontal ligament”.
 Poor oral hygiene leads to plaque accumulation.
 This plaque hardens to form tartar that harbours bacteria.
-This bacteria causes infection and bleeding in the gums“.
+This bacteria causes infection, swelling and bleeding in the gums“.

 What happens when I ignore the initial bleeding in gums?